ChelloBello/AI-Recovery-Coach/README.md

 * Financial budgeting tools
 * Personalized long-term recovery plans

-The long-term vision is to build an AI assistant that helps people prevent relapse by offering emotional support before gambling happens instead of reacting afterward.
+The long-term vision is to build an AI companion that not only helps prevent relapse, but also supports people in rebuilding healthier habits, stronger relationships, and a better quality of life.
+The goal is not simply to stop gambling, but to help people rediscover hope during some of the most difficult moments of recovery.
-In the future, the AI could become a personalized recovery companion that continuously learns healthy coping strategies together with the user while respecting privacy and user autonomy.

 ---

 ## Acknowledgments

 * Inspired by personal observations of how gambling addiction affects individuals and families.
 * Building AI course by the University of Helsinki and MinnaLearn.
 * This project is a conceptual proposal created as the final project for the Building AI course.
+* This project focuses on supporting recovery, not replacing professional care or making decisions on behalf of users.